git/git.github.io/rev_news/drafts/edition-74.md

-  On my first contact with Git shortly after Linus published his first version, one thing stood out for me as non-intuitive after using all those former tools: the "record only the content and not by which operation we got there" moto, which leaves to git-diff the work of reconstructing the "which operation" part.
-Yet, soon after it struck me as probably the most brillant aspect in Git's design.
+  On my first contact with Git shortly after Linus published his first version, one thing stood out for me as non-intuitive after using all those former tools: the "record only the content and not by which operation we got there" motto, which leaves to `git-diff` the work of reconstructing the "which operation" part.
+Yet, soon after it struck me as probably the most brilliant aspect in Git's design.

   Today there are a handful of such operations that Git can detect, and then use when merging to make things easier: essentially renames and copies.
-Yet, so many other high-level operations can be made on code, and are not easy enough to merge: code restructuring inducing reindents (think python) and symbol renaming are the first that come to mind.
+Yet, so many other high-level operations can be made on code, and are not easy enough to merge: code restructuring inducing reindents (think Python) and symbol renaming are the first that come to mind.

   This probably should be done as language-specific diff/merge tools,